Child & Adolescent Health

 Parent Training in Behavior Management

-Evidence-based programs such as Parent-Child Interaction Therapy (PCIT), Triple P (Positive Parenting Program), and Incredible Years help parents respond consistently and effectively to challenging behavior. -
+Programs such as Parent-Child Interaction Therapy (PCIT), Triple P (Positive Parenting Program), and Incredible Years help parents respond consistently and effectively. -

 Classroom and Preschool Supports